 - Defining your social media policy

-The definition of crisis management - brand protection, reputation management, risk management - is having prepared scenarios that'll guide an organization tackling a sudden and powerful negative situation.
+The definition of crisis management - brand protection, reputation management, enterprise risk management - is having prepared crisis scenarios that'll guide an organization tackling a sudden and powerful negative situation.

 Yes, an increasing number of brands do appreciate the importance of having a crisis management plan.
 But, according to a PR crisis survey conducted by PRNEWS and CS&A International, only 62% have one.
 With doubt as to how regularly practice scenarios are run and whether they’re updated.

 This is not good news, folks.

 Regardless of the type of crisis heading towards you, your reaction time has to be fast to minimize potential damage to your brand.
 Your crisis plan must include more than just a press conference.
 No way is that going to be enough in the digital world that we now live in.

 A comprehensive crisis plan must include social media, internal communication, supply chains, vendors, and the press.
 Best practices include...

-- Listing the risks you think may threaten your brand or company
+- Identifying risks you think may threaten your brand or company - reputtation management

 - Adopting monitoring systems - such as Talkwalker - to detect and monitor early warning signs of crises